MatthewKennedy/spree_product_feed/README.md

 The Spree Product Feed extension allows you to connect your Spree 4 store directly to Google Merchant Center and Facebook Catalog via a live RSS feed.

-Additionally, your products can then be indirectly imported from Google Merchant Center to Microsoft Advertising, where they can be displayed on Bing Shopping, Yahoo Shopping and other partners of Microsoft Advertising.
+Additionally, your products can be indirectly imported from Google Merchant Center to Microsoft Advertising, giving you access to Bing Shopping, Yahoo Shopping and other partners of Microsoft Advertising.

 ## Installation